ASTM F1720-17(2023)

 SIGNIFICANCE AND USE

-The measurement of the insulation provided by clothing (see Test Method F1291) and sleeping bags is complex and dependent on the apparatus and techniques used.
+5.2 The measurement of the insulation provided by clothing (see Test Method F1291, ISO 15831) and sleeping bags (ISO 23537) is complex and dependent on the apparatus and techniques used.
 It is not practical in a test method of this scope to establish details sufficient to cover all contingencies.
-Departures from the instructions in this test method may lead to significantly different test results.
+It is feasible that departures from the instructions in this test method will lead to significantly different test results.
 Technical knowledge concerning the theory of heat transfer, temperature and air motion measurement, and testing practices is needed to evaluate which departures from the instructions given in this test method are significant.
 Standardization of the method reduces, but does not eliminate, the need for such technical knowledge.
-Any departures should be reported with the results.
+Any departures need to be reported with the results.

 SCOPE